 - 11.1.1 The International Federation of Model Auto Racing (IFMAR) is the sanctioning body for all World Championships (WC).
 ROAR is one of four voting member Blocs of IFMAR, the others being the European Federation of Radio Controlled Automobiles (EFRA), the Far East Model Car Association (FEMCA) and the Fourth Association of Model Auto Racing (FAMAR).
 ROAR is the only organization in Canada and the United States entitled to send drivers to a WC. - 11.1.2 IFMAR WC events are held for electric and fuel cars on off-road and on-road tracks.
-Individual events are held every other year, and normally rotate between EFRA, FAMAR, FEMCA, and ROAR. - 11.1.3 Entries are limited to 150 180, depending on event, drivers or less.
-ROAR is normally allocated 30 entries for each WC, and may receive additional entries if these are not used by the other blocs.
-Entries not used by ROAR are returned to IFMAR for reallocation.
+Individual events are held every other year, and normally rotate between EFRA, FAMAR, FEMCA, and ROAR The schedule for rotation can be found at www.ifmar.org. - 11.1.3 Entries are limited depending on event.
+ROAR is normally allocated 30 entries for each WC, and may receive additional entries_because of providing host bloc venues, ownership of previous world titles and other IFMAR reallocations if these are not used by the other blocs.
+Entries not used by ROAR are returned to IFMAR for reallocation. - 11.1.4 Ceremonial apparel will be provided to each racer as filled out on the entry flyer for the Worlds event.
+Additional supplies of clothing will be provided to racer upon payment in full to ROAR for the item(s).
+This clothing will signify team affiliation with ROAR and the countries associated with ROAR.
+This clothing is mandatory to be worn during the opening ceremony should the racer choose to participate.
+The racer is also required to maintain behavior fitting the respect of the ceremony as it deserves, this includes removal of hats during the national anthem(s) and respectful attitudes towards other blocs and countries.
+Failure to abide by this will result is suspension of ROAR membership the following year with Executive Committee review.